Our purpose is to glorify God through the fulfillment of the Great Commission in the spirit of the Great Commandment.

 Like most churches we take an offering in our service.
 If you are a guest, please do not feel obligated to participate in the offering.
 This is intended for our regular attendees who consider Redemption their church home.

 As our guest, we only ask that you take a few moments to complete our Connection Card at the beginning or after our service which is found on your chair.
 The Connection Card is used to help us get to know you a bit.
 It is a place where you can request information, ask for prayer, let us know your thoughts, or just indicate your presence with us.
 In any case, we use it to pray for you during the week.

 Redemption provides practical Bible messages that help you deal with real life issues.
 What you learn on the weekend, you’ll be able to use during the week.

 At Redemption Church, we focus on the heart more than the outward appearance.
 When you come to one of our weekend services, you will find people dressed in a wide variety of styles from as casual as jeans or shorts, to as formal as suits and dresses.
 However, most people find themselves somewhere in the middle–most often wearing business casual.

 We do ask that people wear clothing that does not draw attention to themselves.
 We think that what you wear to church should not detract from the worship experience of others around you.
 We want all of the attention to go to Jesus Christ.

 How can we serve you?

-Thanks for your interest in working at Harvest Durham.
+Thanks for your interest in working at Redemption Church.
 Please see below for employment opportunities, and click to view the Job Descriptions.
 We ask that you submit your resumes to: email@example.com and please note that only applicants considered for the respective positions will be contacted.